danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    ![Image0185](Media/image0185.png)

    Additionally, expand the *azure_sys* database and review the tables and views under the *query_store* schema to see what else this query store has to offer.
-For further infomation about the meaning of each column refer to [query_store.qs_view](https://docs.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store#query_storeqs_view)
+For further information about the meaning of each column refer to [query_store.qs_view](https://docs.microsoft.com/en-us/azure/postgresql/single-server/concepts-query-store#query_storeqs_view)

 Congratulations!.
 You have successfully completed this exercise.